dotnet/docs/docs/fsharp/language-reference/plaintext-formatting.md

 Structured plain text formatting is activated when you use the `%A` format in `printf` formatting strings.
 It's also activated when formatting the output of values in F# interactive, where the output includes extra information and is additionally customizable.
-Plain text formatting is also observable through any calls to `x.ToString()` on F# union and record values, including those that occur implicitly in debugging, logging and other tooling.
+Plain text formatting is also observable through any calls to `x.ToString()` on F# union and record values, including those that occur implicitly in debugging, logging, and other tooling.

 ## Checking of `printf`-format strings